Analysis | Texas quickly shows the impact GOP voting restrictions can have

 What we can also say with a pretty high degree of certainty, though, is that it’s likely this hurts Democrats more, for a couple of reasons.

 One is that the data have generally shown higher rejection rates in bigger — i.e. more urban and generally more Democratic — counties.
-The rejection rate in the state’s most populous county, Houston-based Harris County, was 19 percent.
+The rejection rate in the state’s most-populous county, Houston-based Harris County, was 19 percent.
 In San Antonio-based Bexar County, it went up to 22 percent.
 At the same time, it’s not uniform.
 For example, Dallas County went for President Biden by even more than Harris and Bexar (giving him 65 percent), and it had a significantly lower rejection rate of 6.5 percent.

 So it wasn’t initially clear that Democratic areas had higher rejection rates overall.
 But now it is.